Underwood-Inc/idling.app__UI/README.md

 ## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+~~The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.~~

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+~~Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.~~

+This project was created from the NextJS quickstart script (bootstrapped) however, it does not have TailwindCSS.
+Additionally, it uses basic CSS at the moment.
+This project is deployed manually to an ubuntu environment in the cloud.

+This process involves:

+- accessing the cloud instance to host the project
+- ensuring the postgres back-end requirements are met
+- setting up the project `.env.local` with environment variables for the host
+- running `yarn && yarn build && yarn start`

+Optionally, you may run the built project files with pm2 (if you have it) via `pm2 start "npm start" --name "idling.app"`.
+Refer to the pm2 documentation for auto-starting on environment startup.

 ---

 ---

-# TODO
+## TODO

-# migrations architecture
+### migrations architecture

 modifications to postgres (or anything else SQL-like) require migrations architecture support to be added to this repository. migrations allow for rapid spinup of dev environment databases while protecting against unsavory changes to associated databases systems.

-# manual cache mechanism
+### manual cache mechanism

 certain things should be cached that are not able to be automatically (i.e. client generated content). as a first implementation, cache the header image and only replace/clear it if the logged in username (image seed) is different.